-The consultation opens in mid-October 2022 with deadline for responses set on 30 November 2022.
-After this date, the project team will summarize the main outcome of the consultation in public report that will be made available on the project page1.
-The survey is published online at https://ec.europa.eu/eusurvey/runner/MPSPCaaS2022
+The consultation was open in mid-October 2022 and the deadline for responses is set on 30 November 2022 extended to 15 January 2023.
+After this date the project team will summarize the main outcome of the consultation in a public report.